Summer Scholars Academy at Saint Paul College

 Saint Paul College is bursting with resources that are at your disposal and can help you succeed in college and beyond.
 Through Summer Scholars Academy, you have an opportunity to learn about resources and services for students such as tutoring, counseling, the Writing Center, the Math Center workshops, campus events, and more.

-*Individuals who wish to participate in the Summer Scholars Academy but are facing financial hardship should contact
+*Individuals who wish to participate in the Summer Scholars Academy should contact Pathway Advising for more information.

 Dates and Location

 In the reading 16-hour “mini-course” you will learn, refresh and practice skills required to be a successful college reader.
 You will improve your reading comprehension by learning and practicing active reading and learning strategies such as annotating, note taking, building vocabulary, and developing test taking skills.
 You will demonstrate understanding of a variety of college reading materials through writing, quizzing, discussion, and a final exam.
-At the end of the course, you will retake the ACCUPLACER assessment, which, combined with your course performance and instructor recommendation, will determine your fall reading placement.
+At the end of the course, participants will complete a post assessment, which, combined with your course performance and instructor recommendation, will determine your fall reading placement.

 The writing 16-hour “mini-course” will help students prepare to participate successfully in college writing courses.
 Participants will review and practice a range of writing skills, including producing essays with effective paragraphs, authentic voice, and sentence variety.
 In addition, students will learn to use writing as a tool for both improving study skills and responding to readings.
-At the end of the course, participants will retake the ACCUPLACER assessment, which, along with the instructor’s recommendations, will determine their fall semester writing course placement.
+At the end of the course, participants will complete a post assessment, which, along with the instructor’s recommendations, will determine their fall semester writing course placement.

 The math 16-hour summer class will help students prepare to participate successfully in College-level math courses.
 Participants will review and practice a range of mathematical skills, including manipulating and factoring algebraic expressions, graphing linear equations, solving equations involving first and second degree polynomials as well as rational and radical expressions, and understanding the properties of a function.
 In addition, students will learn study strategies, computer skills, and identify academic resources at the College.
-At the end of the course, participants will retake the ACCUPLACER assessment, which, along with the instructor’s recommendations, will determine their fall semester math course placement.
+At the end of the course, participants will complete a post assessment, which, along with the instructor’s recommendations, will determine their fall semester math course placement.

 Let us know you are interested!

 This program only enrolls a small cohort of students, so don’t delay in responding to this invitation.
-Contact our Summer Scholars Academy coordinator – Tarah Bjorklund to learn more or get signed up.
+Contact Advising & Counseling to learn more or get signed up.